Scripta Scientificae pro Christiana Apologeticum

 Interview with Steve Schramm, the Winsome Creationist

 I recentlty appeared on Steve Schramm's creationist podcast explaining the flaws in Lisle's Anisotropic Synchrony Convention (ASC).
 The model is an attempt to explain how light from distant objects can reach the earth "instantaneously".
 Many lay creationists rightly view it with suspicion and I have cririqued it herein at these essays.
+The myth of spacetime, More on Eternalism, Time in Christian Perspective, and Eternalism Visualized.

 You can view the interview on you Tube.
 And if you like it, please give it a thumbs up!